autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 Following the hierarchy, we're going to list all of the projects available inside one hub.
 For that, we'll need to provide the hub id as input for the get projects query.

-Go ahead and copy the id of the hub you're using, move to the `GetProjects` pane and paste the id in the proper field, just like in the gif below:
+Go ahead and copy the id of the hub you're using, move to the `GetProjects` pane, and paste the id in the proper field, just like in the gif below:

 ![GET projects](../../assets/images/getprojects.gif)
 ![GET projects](../assets/images/getprojects.gif)